percolate/wordpress/README.md

 plugin distribution, available on Github.

 ##### 1. In WordPress, navigate to Plugins

 * Select "Add New"
 * Add the Percolate-WordPress .zip file and select “Install Now”

-##### 2 Click into the Percolate Plugin from the WordPress menu
+##### 2. Click into the Percolate Plugin from the WordPress menu

 * Under “Manage Channels,” select “Add New”

 ##### 3. Perform initial Channel configuration

 * Add user API key to unlock list of available Licenses
 * Provide your preferred name for configured channel in WordPress (e.g. “Percolate Posts”)
 * Select Percolate License, Platform, and Channel
 * “Continue”

 ##### 4. Map Channel Topics and Subtopics

 * Percolate License Topics will appear on the left
 * Select WordPress categories for each Percolate topic.
 * Unmapped Topics will not import

 **Note:** after this step, you may “Save” without configuring templates, and return at any time

-### <a name="template-configuration">Custom template configuration</a>
+### Custom template configuration

 This process requires that Custom Creative templates have been configured for your License in Percolate.
 For assistance with Custom Creative templates, please